 If someone passes away without a Will, their estate – essentially all of the property they had an interest in – goes through a process called “Intestate Succession.”
 With intestate succession, your property gets divided up among your heirs in accordance with the statutes set forth in the Maryland Estate & Trusts Article.
 The statutes in Maryland also set out a priority of who inherits property first and the percentage of the deceased person’s property each heir has the right to inherit.

-So what are the issues I should consider when getting a Will?
+So what are the issues I should consider?

 While that might seem simple enough, issues can arise if you wish for different people to take certain items of property or, more importantly, ensure that other people do not receive a share of your property.
 For example, a step- or foster child does not qualify for an automatic share of the deceased person’s estate under the intestacy statutes of the Maryland Estates & Trusts Article.
 Additionally, if you wish to gift property to a friend or extended member of your family, they would not be able to inherit such property without you creating a Will.